 Fire drills will be carried out 3 times a year at differing times during the working day.
 This will include a simulated evacuation drill.
 All fire drills will be detailed and recorded in the Fire Safety file held in reception office, including the time taken to evacuate the school and associated buildings.
-All class teachers are responsible for evacuating their class to the designated assembly point on the school playground.
+All class teachers are responsible for evacuating their class to the designated assembly point which is on the school playground.
+All escape routes are signposted.